top of page

 Centralized vs. Decentralized Data Governance Models

-Data governance models in 2025 will vary depending on the organization's size, structure, and industry.
+Data governance models will vary depending on the organization's size, structure, and industry.
 Centralized governance ensures a consistent approach to data management and compliance, while decentralized models offer greater flexibility to individual departments or regions.
 Marketing operations teams must evaluate which model best supports their data strategy, striking a balance between control and agility.

-Navigating Data Privacy Regulations and Compliance in 2025
+Navigating Data Privacy Regulations and Compliance

 Chapter 5: Marketing Operations’ Role in Cross-Functional Alignment

-In 2025, the role of marketing operations extends beyond traditional marketing functions—it plays a critical role in aligning marketing, sales, and customer success teams to drive revenue growth.
+In 2026, the role of marketing operations extends beyond traditional marketing functions—it plays a critical role in aligning marketing, sales, and customer success teams to drive revenue growth.
 This cross-functional alignment ensures that customer touchpoints are coordinated and optimized, ultimately delivering a unified experience across the entire customer lifecycle.

 Chapter 5